-For NetBackup or Storage Migrator, enter root for the pool user name.
+For NetBackup, enter root for the pool user name.

-- Pool group name: Name of the user group that can request and use volumes in this volume pool.
+Pool group name: Name of the user group that can request and use volumes in this volume pool.

 Entering a specific name allows any processes running as that user group to access the volume pool.